pivot-access-ltd/bma-offline-docs/src/about-images-5076.md

 cron	3.0pl1-137ubuntu3
 ```

 This snippet gives you a basic idea of the kinds of things that have to be loaded onto a drive in order for the system to function independently.
-If you should choose to create a [custom image](/t/how-to-create-custom-images/5104) based on some other operating system, you will need a suitable [template](https://github.com/canonical/packer-maas) for [packer](https://www.packer.io/) in order to create an image that MAAS can deploy and boot.
+If you should choose to create a [custom image](/t/how-to-create-custom-images/5104) based on some other operating system, you will need a suitable template for [packer](https://www.packer.io/) in order to create an image that MAAS can deploy and boot.
+Canonical informally maintains [quite a few of them](https://github.com/canonical/packer-maas), although it isn't impossible to create your own.

 <a href="#heading--boot-sources"><h2 id="heading--boot-sources">About boot sources and why they matter</h2></a>